-The SRP module uses a 1:1 redundancy scheme.
-When two SRP modules of the same type are installed in the system chassis, one acts as a primary and the second as a standby.
+ERX-7xx/14xx models use a 1:1 redundancy scheme for the SRP module.
+When two SRP modules of the same type are installed in the chassis, one acts as a primary and the second as a standby.
 Both SRP modules share a single SRP I/O module located in the rear of the chassis.
 If the primary SRP fails, the redundant SRP module assumes control without rebooting or initializing.
 (As a consequence, if you upgrade software, you must copy the software to the redundant SRP and reboot it.)
-For information about configuring and managing SRP module redundancy, see ERX System Basics Configuration Guide, Chapter 5, Managing Line Modules and SRP Modules.
+For information about configuring and managing SRP module redundancy, see the E-Series System Basics Configuration Guide, Chapter 5, Managing Line Modules and SRP Modules.

 If you have two SRP modules installed in a system, you can use NVS cards of different capacities on the SRP modules.
 The effective capacity of the higher-capacity NVS card will equal that of the lower-capacity NVS card.
-For information about installing NVS cards, see Chapter 3, Installing ERX Modules.
+For information about installing NVS cards, see Chapter 5, Installing Modules.

 When you install new NVS cards or SRP modules, you must issue the synchronize command to match the file system of the NVS card on the redundant SRP module with the file system of the NVS card on the primary SRP module.
 (The NVS card on the redundant SRP module will hereafter be referred to as the redundant NVS card; the NVS card on the primary SRP module will hereafter be referred to as the primary NVS card.)